 Chaika – The Coffin Princess is set on the continent of Verbist.
-Five years prior to the beginning of the series, Arthur Gaz of the Gaz Empire has fallen, and his daughter Chaika has escaped and is on the run.
+Five years prior to the beginning of the series, Arthur Gaz of the Gaz Empire had fallen, and his daughter Chaika escaped and is on the run.
 In the first episode, a saboteur named Toru meets Chaika, who can use magic and goes around with a coffin on her back.
 Toru, along with his younger sister, Akari, travel with Chaika as she tries to gather the remains of her father, Arthur Gaz.

 Episode 12 sees the battle between the two flying fortresses.
-At one point in the battle, Soara’s magic attacks fire out of alignment, and a character that we’ve gotten to know a bit over the course of these twelve episodes appears to have gotten caught in the crossfire.
+At one point in the battle, Soara’s magic attacks fire out of alignment, and a character that we’ve gotten to know a bit over the course of these 12 episodes appears to have gotten caught in the crossfire.

-Inside Soara, Vivi and Zita battle with Akari; however, at one point when the fortress is shot at, Akari falls, and the spell on her is broken.
+Inside Soara, Vivi and Zita battle with Akari.
+However, at one point when the fortress is shot at, Akari falls, and the spell on her is broken.
 Akari teams with the other two ladies to try to find the others.
-They find Fredrica’s body, and it looks like she’s dead; however, a smaller version of Fredrica suddenly pops out of it.
+They find Fredrica’s body, and it looks like she’s dead.
+However, a smaller version of Fredrica suddenly pops out of it.
 It turns out that Fredrica molted.